chrt-io/blog/_posts/2021-02-22-how-does-the-code-should-look-like.md

         )
         .add(lineChart().add(Markers).add(Labels))

 And what about customizing a single block?
-No JSON config files 🙅‍♀️, but simple methods to be called directly from the block:
+No JSON config files 🙅‍♀️, but simple methods to be called directly:

     lineChart()
         .color('#333')